JimmyCarter5417/Mine/README.md

 # Mine
-a mine game based on mfc
+a mine game based on mfc.